-The groups below are currently not meeting due to Covid-19, however from December 7 2020 February 15 2021 we will hold online Study Groups
+The groups below are currently not meeting due to Covid-19, but we are continuing with online Study Groups

 See the calendar

 In time, we hope to resume our small group meetings such as: